Digital Cleanup Week 2025

 March 16-20, 2026

 As part of Digital Cleanup Day 2026 on March 21, we're decluttering our digital space.
 A tidy digital environment does not just save energy and reduce emissions – it also boosts productivity and contributes to a more enjoyable work environment.
-We're inviting all staff and students to get involved and are hosting supporting events.
+In cooperation with the FORUM Initiative we are inviting all staff and students to get involved and are hosting supporting events.
 Take part in the digital cleanup drive!

 Why digital cleanup?